2009 D.C. & U.S. Territories Quarter Program

-Although the 50 State Quarters Program has officially come to an end, this year will feature a follow up series known as The District of Columbia and United States Territories Quarter Program.
-This separate program authorizes six additional quarters to honor U.S. jurisdictions which are not States.
+Following the conclusion of the 50 State Quarters Program, a second one year follow up series was authorized known as The District of Columbia and United States Territories Quarter Program.
+This separate program featured six additional quarters with designs representing the six U.S. jurisdictions which are not classified as states.

-The authorizing legislation was signed on December 26, 2007 by President Bush under the Consolidated Appropriations Act of 2008 (H.R.
-2764).
+The authorizing legislation was signed on December 26, 2007 by President Bush under the Consolidated Appropriations Act of 2008 (Public Law 110-456).

 - District of Columbia Quarter